 JJ received a certificate in 2015 from Berklee College of Music in drum performance.
 She says, "In over 30 years of playing drums, I had never taken lessons or studied with a teacher.
 It was a whole piece I'd been missing as a musician, and I wanted to step-up my dedication to the instrument.
 I loved Berklee's program."

-More recently, JJ toured with Laney Jones, who Rolling Stone just called one of the “10 new country artists you need to know”, and a song JJ co-wrote with Margaret Cho was featured in her Showtime concert movie “psyCHO".
+Most recently, JJ played mainstage festival sets with Heather Mae, the explosive alp-pop sensation and passionate LGBTQ activist, and with exiled Egyptian revolutionary, Ramy Essam, symbol of international social activism and "the voice of the Egyptian revolution".
+She's toured with Laney Jones, who Rolling Stone called one of the “10 new country artists you need to know”, and a song JJ co-wrote with Margaret Cho was featured in her Showtime concert movie “psyCHO".

 JJ is the Tech and Gear Editor of Tom Tom Magazine, the only magazine in the world dedicated to female drummers, with a reach of over 4 million music lovers per month.

-In addition to touring and recording, she teaches private Skype drum lessons to students all over the country, and volunteers at girls and ladies rock camps across the US (twenty so far, and counting!), teaching drums, coaching bands, and facilitating workshops.
+In addition to touring and recording, she teaches private online drum lessons to students all over the US, and volunteers at girls and ladies rock camps across the country (twenty so far, and counting!), teaching drums, coaching bands, and facilitating workshops.
 She says, "Girls and ladies rock camps are really empowerment camps in disguise, and there's nothing more rewarding than empowering someone."

 JJ Has Played With: